shanxS/shanxS.github.io/_posts/2020-05-24-Networking 1 of many.md

 Output format of tcpdump is well described in: https://www.tcpdump.org/manpages/tcpdump.1.html

-Anyway, let's go line by line:
+Anyway, let's go thru 1st line:
 `21:18:40.964994 IP 192.168.3.1.56402 > 192.168.3.3.234: Flags [S], seq 2467894129, win 65535, options [mss 1460,nop,wscale 6,nop,nop,TS val 874609633 ecr 0,sackOK,eol], length 0`

 1st column time is time as seen by localhost, RPi in this case.

 2nd column says the protocol, IP.
 For ARP, you'll see ARP etc.

 3rd column is $PACKETS_SOURCE_IP$.$PACKETS_SOURCE_PORT$

 5th column is $PACKETS_DESTINATION$.$PACKETS_DESTINATION_PORT$

 6th and 7th column shows flags, in this case it's SYN, represented by S. Other flags can beS (SYN), F (FIN), P (PUSH), R (RST), U (URG), W (ECN CWR), E (ECN-Echo) or .
 (ACK), or none if no flags are set.

 8th and 9th column is seq of packet in case of SYN and SYN-ACK.
 One handshake is done it appears that seq number resets to 1 (see the last ACK in handshake).

 10th and 11th column show # of bytes left in buffer space in other direction of the connection.

 12th is TCP options, go into details of that later.

 Last and 2nd last column is length of payload.
 Which is 0 in this case since this is just a handshake.

 ### TCP connection failure since no one is listening on target port